 In the 2018 Mercer Cost of Living Index, Auckland dropped to number 81 on the list while Wellington dropped to number 101.
 This makes it more affordable cities to live in than Berlin, at number 71, and London, at number 19.

 Keep in mind that even though the cost of living might be more expensive than in South Africa, you get to live in a beautiful country with good public services.
 New Zealanders are also known for favouring a healthy work-life balance, so it’s safe to say that life will be good in the Land of the Long White Cloud.

 Eager to explore your chances of working and living in New Zealand?
-Book your free initial immigration assessment today!
+Book your consultation call with our licensed advisor today!